TIME: 8:00 PM till 10:00 PM

 Scheherazade, Op.
 35

-Stories and fairy tales have long served as an inspiration to composers, and in this concert directed by Michalis Economou, the MPO performs three of the most beautiful outcomes of such inspiration.
+Stories and fairy tales have long served as an inspiration to composers, as this concert directed by Michalis Economou shows.

 Rimsky-Korsakov was key in helping to develop a distinctly Russian style of classical music, which, in part, involved looking east for inspiration.
 His Scheherazade, inspired by the heroine of One Thousand and One Nights, is a shining example of his efforts.